 June's Hot Topic lunch was held at Michaels Restaurant on Monday, June 26, 2017.
 LWV volunteer lobbyists and committee chairs discussed a wide range of Delaware bills covering government, health, elections, the environment, justice, etc.

 The current status of all DE House and Senate bills for the 2017-2018 session is available at the legis.delaware.gov website.

-Some of the more notable current Delaware bills are listed below:
+Some of the more notable current Delaware bills are listed in this 2017 legislative summary.

 Health Innovations Initiative (April 2017)